-The DPT program has integrated community-engaged learning throughout the program through the developing PT Student Clinic.
+The DPT program has integrated community-engaged learning throughout the program through our own PT Clinic at UW-Stevens Point.
 This continuous engagement with our community culminates in two 15-week immersion experiences in local, regional and national clinics.We offer experiences in:

 Students will need to demonstrate appropriate safety and progress with knowledge skills and abilities as determined by the core faculty to progress through each semester of the ICP sequence during the didactic portion of the program.
 At the conclusion of the didactic portion of the program, core faculty will determine student readiness to progress to full-time clinical education.
 In addition to clinical readiness students will also be required to complete criminal and caregiver background checks, health assurances, liability coverage, and specified trainings in order to participate in clinical education.

 The full-time clinical education placements at UWSP are designed to provide experiences for each student that encompass the following key areas: